Army (1996 film)

 Army is a 1996 Indian Hindi-language action film directed by Raam Shetty.
 The film stars Sridevi, Mohnish Behl, Sudesh Berry, Ronit Roy, Harish, Ravi Kishan, Kiran Kumar, and Danny Denzongpa.
 Shah Rukh Khan makes an extended guest appearance.
-The movie was reported to be inspired by Sholay.
+The film was reported to be inspired by 1985 Hindi movie Aandhi-Toofan.

 Plot

 The story follows Face Flashback Major Arjun Singh (Shah Rukh Khan), a dutiful army officer and Friend of acclaimed Jailer Raghuvir Singh (Kiran Kumar).
 He is in love with Geeta (Sridevi), and they get married, and Geeta gets pregnant.
 Arjun soon gets involved in the bad books of a notorious gangster named Naagraj (Danny Denzongpa).
 Arjun starts working undercover in Nagraj's gang, but soon enough, Nagraj is informed about Arjun's real identity, and Arjun is brutally killed face off.
 When Geeta finds out, she decides to avenge Arjun's murder.
 When Naagraj finds out that Geeta is out for vengeance, he scoffs at her, refusing to believe that a lone defenseless widow can do him any harm.
 But Naagraj is in for a surprise when he comes face to face with Geeta and a group of young convicted men on the run who are dedicated to bringing him down - even if they die trying.